davestewart/outliner/README.md

 }
 ```

-Note that the `tasks` array also accepts custom functions:
+Note that you can also pass custom functions as `tasks`:

 ```js
 function replaceColor (svg, log) {